natterstefan/clockbot-3000/README.md

 - [.env.example for app](src/app/.env.example)
 - [.env.example for node](src/node/.env.example)

-Now, start the node app and react server:
+Now, start the node app and react server with `yarn start`.
+Lerna will then start all packages with a `start` script.
+If you want to start them manually, execute the following commands.

 ```bash
 # receives and logs the messages in the terminal